deepchecks/deepchecks/README.rst

 🖼️ Computer Vision & 🔢 Tabular Support
 ==========================================
-**This README refers to the tabular version** of deepchecks.
+**This README refers to the Tabular version** of deepchecks.

-Check out the `Deepchecks for Computer Vision & Images subpackage <deepchecks/vision>`__ for more details about deepchecks for CV, currently in beta version.
+Check out the `Deepchecks for Computer Vision & Images subpackage <deepchecks/vision>`__ for more details about deepchecks for CV, currently in *beta release*.

 💻 Installation
 =================

 Using pip
 ----------